ishan-malik-25/AnteaterDynamics/README.md

 All of these analysis reports are uploaded to this repository to be viewed.
 These analyses helped justify the design decisions made in our engineering design process.

+Additionally, we made our project poster to be shown at our school's Winter Design Review on March 13th.
+This poster summarizes the project and has also been uploaded to this repository.

 ----------------------------------------------------------------------------------------------------------------------------------

 Update 2/20/2025 - Noah